Allomothering in humans: Allomothering by non-kin

 Surrogate breast feeders, known as a wet nurses in Western medical literature, may have played an important role as allomothers prior to the introduction of bottle feeding and formula.
 Wet nursing was recorded in ancient Israel and Egypt, among historical and modern Sunni Arab populations, as well as in ancient India and Greece.
 While the frequency of wet nurses has been debated, there is ample references in the literature to suggest that is did occur (and in some societies still does).

 Religion and religious communities may also increase the frequency of allomothering.
 Studies of religious communities in England and New Zealand show increased allomaternal care by unrelated members of the community.
-Religion is thought to increase prosocial behavior with religiosity being a costly signal that indicates to other members that an practicing individual is trustworthy and likely to cooperate and reciprocate.
+Religion is thought to increase prosocial behavior with religiosity being a costly signal that indicates to other members that a practicing individual is trustworthy and likely to cooperate and reciprocate.
 Israeli kibbutz are collective settlements where members share almost all aspects of their lives: all incomes are given to the kibbutz an in return the kibbutz distributes goods and services equally, they dine in communal dining halls and childcare is communal.
 Children live in a communal nursery and later group houses together.
 Parenting is also distributed among the community; perhaps an extreme form of allomothering.

 Fictive kin are unrelated individuals that have kinship terms bestowed on them.
 There are generally two types of fictive kin: named kin, determined by factors such as age, gender and prestige and applied to a large number of community members (such as in Northern India), and ritual kin, named at a specific ceremony, such as baptism, at which time the relationship between the individual undergoing the ceremony and the named kin is formalized.
 Named kin may function similarly to religious communities by increasing familiarity and increasing prosocial behavior, however little research appears to have been conducted on this form of fictive kin.
 Godparents are one of the better-known ritual kin systems in Western culture.
 Godparents are common to Catholic (and other Christian) communities in Europe and throughout the Americas (due to colonization).
 Godparents are expected to provide extra resources to the family; naming a godparent creates a strong bond within the community or a tie to an outside community where new resources may be accessible in times of need.
 Other examples of ritual kin are milk kin in some Arab societies and the Japanese oyabun-kobun system.

 In a literature review of alloparental care, Kenkel et al. found that children are between six and hundred times more likely to die from abuse while under the care of unrelated adults in modern societies, however they also state that the term alloparenting is often omitted from studies on modern populations resulting in "blind spots" in the literature.